 , (5)

 where he (L) and zwt (L) are, respectively, the ground elevation and current groundwater table depth of the grid calculated by CLM4.5.
 To obtain the lateral flow transmissivity Ti,n, we considered two cases in the model.
-In case A, the groundwater table is within the soil layers of the model (i.e., water table depth is deeper than 3.8m) and the transmissivity can be expressed as:
+In case A, the groundwater table is within the soil layers of the model (i.e., water table lies within 3.8m from surface) and the transmissivity can be expressed as:

 , (6)